 Typically, you will need a B12 shot once a week for several weeks to build up your stores.
 After your levels are in a good range, a shot is given every 1 to 3 months.

-Hydroxocobalamin is better absorbed and retained in higher amounts within your tissues than cyanocobalamin.
-I use B12 hydroxocobalamin injections, which are preservative and chemical free.
+Methylcobalamin is the most easily absorbed form and retained in higher amounts within your tissues than cyanocobalamin.
+I use B12 methylcobalamin injections, which are preservative and chemical free.

 Contraindications for B12 injection